-A typical sequence is shown above, with a simplified rope load/angle plot below.
+A typical sequence is shown above (extract from the BGA instructor manual), with a simplified rope load/angle plot below.
 In reality the situation is worse than shown because the glider zoom climbs behind the tug and it’s total energy increases (simultaneous increase in height and speed).
 This energy can only come from the momentum of the tug and therefore it’s speed will rapidly decay.
 This means that just when a high down load is required to be generated by the tailplane/elevator to retain control and break the weak link of the rope, it’s capability to do is is vastly reduced by the decay in airspeed.
 This may result in the tailplane, and possibly the wing, stalling.
-Typically, up to 600 feet may be required to recover from an upset.
+Typically, up to 800 feet may be required to recover from an upset.

 Also, avoid a hasty transition from level acceleration to climb, as this will result in the glider becoming low relative to the tug.
 This can tempt the glider pilot to make a rapid recovery, with obvious possibility for over correction.